-Ancient Greece Activities and Projects for Kids and Teachers
+Ancient Greece Free Activities and Projects for Kids and Teachers

-These are classroom activities and project ideas for kids and teachers to use in your unit study of ancient Greece.
-These activities and projects can be adjusted for any grade.
+These are activity and project ideas for kids and teachers to use in your unit study of ancient Greece.
+These activities can be adjusted for any grade.
 We hope you'll find some ideas you can use.

 Greek Olympics: Ancient Greek Olympics for the Classroom 3-4 days mini-unit with student role handouts and games.
 This is a great group activity, and really helps the kids understand the concept of city-state and the fierce competition that existed in ancient Greece between them.
 I usually use this early in the unit because it's so much fun, and so very Greek.

-Greek Geography Activity: Working in groups, be real estate agents.
+Greek Geography Activity: Working in small groups, be real estate agents.
 Sell your site.
 Use real location names.
 If its a sea, name it.
 Give reasons why anyone should settle down in such a mountainous area.
 Remind students that the Greeks were independent.
 Their culture developed from villages that grew into unique and independent city-states.
 Have groups create a "For Sale" brochure or sign.